ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 (To be very clear, "1970" is not a year, but references a physical volume.)

-Notice that the eastern boundary in the Rice survey intersects the large oak tree on the hill, whereas Miller, Schlieder, and Dresser all show the center of the crown of the same tree approximately 5 feet west of the boundary line, well within the Mills' Home lot.
+Notice that the eastern boundary in the Rice survey intersects the large oak tree on the hill, whereas Miller, Schlieder, and Dresser all show the center of the same tree approximately 5 feet west of the boundary line, well within the Mills' Home lot.

 <div class="cols">
 {{% fig "brookton/maps/475-brookton/oak-miller" "200" /%}}